 Another option to spend some time around Danang (where you will departing later in the day anyway).

 Here you can spend some time checking out this city and/or heading to the Marble Mountains – a place filled with amazing views and caves & tunnels to explore.

 It is only about 15/20 minutes away from the city center of Danang so you can hire a driver who can take you from Hoi An to the Marble Mountains and then off to the airport after.

 There are five mountains to explore but feel free to head out to as many as you would like.
 Take a look at some Marble Mountain and Danang tours that may work best for you!

 So all depending what time your flight is there are a bunch of options either in Hoi An, Danang or further out.

 You will then arrive in Hanoi at some point on day 5 – it could be early afternoon or later in the evening.
 If you have some time feel free to explore the city, checking out restaurants, and browsing the markets.

 Here are some great options to choose from that are all around the Old Quarter of Hanoi:

 Day 6 – Hanoi

-Halong Bay: 3 day / 2 nights with departure on the morning of day 7 and return afternoon of day 9
+Halong Bay: 3 days / 2 nights with departure on the morning of day 7 and return on the afternoon of day 9

 With either option you can plan to leave any luggage at your hotel in Hanoi that you will return to after your side trip.